 A Greek Easter

-Holy week and Easter Sunday offer an unsurpassed opportunity to share in some of the most moving and impressive moments of the Greek orthodox worship and tradition, and an opportunity to participate in these traditions handed down from generation to generation for almost 2000 years now.
-The previous week to the week before Easter (holy week or as the Greeks call it the big week) is commonly called the dumb week, because there are no church services held until the Friday night (the eve of the Saturday of Lazarus).
+Holy Week and Easter Sunday offer an unsurpassed opportunity to share in some of the most moving and impressive moments of the Greek Orthodox worship and tradition, and an opportunity to participate in these traditions handed down from generation to generation for almost 2000 years now.
+The previous week to the week before Easter (the holy week or as the Greeks call it the big week) is commonly called the dumb week because there are no church services held until the Friday night (the eve of the Saturday of Lazarus).

 On Palm Sunday (Kiriaki ton vayion), most churches are decorated with branches of pain and myrtle.
 The strict fasts (nisties) become relaxed, and dishes of fresh or salted fish are prepared (usually fish soup).
 This feast recalls the triumphal entrance of Jesus into Jerusalem after having raised Lazarus from the dead.
 The eating of fish is symbolic in anotha for the letters of the Greek word for fish, ichthys, stands for the words Isou Ct Theou, Yios, Sotir (Jesus Christ, God, Son, Savior).
 This was the secret symbolic password of the early Christians during their persecution by the Romans.
 This day name day of women named Vaya and men named Vayios.